ChessAtlas vs Chessbook: which chess opening trainer wins in 2026?

 Better pricing

-ChessAtlas Premium is $9.99/mo (or $6.99/mo billed annually), matching Chessbook's $9.99 price with the same feature depth.
-The free tier gives you 200 variations before any commitment — no credit card needed.
+ChessAtlas Premium is $9.99/mo (or $6.99/mo billed annually), in the same range as Chessbook's paid plan and with the same feature depth.
+The free tier gives you 200 variations before any commitment, no credit card needed.

 Where Chessbook still wins

-To be fair: Chessbook has a polished native mobile app with 32K+ downloads, and their opening course library is deeply data-driven with win-rate stats by ELO.
+To be fair: Chessbook has a polished, actively-developed native mobile app, and their opening course library is deeply data-driven with win-rate stats by ELO.
 If you train on the bus and care mostly about browsing a large catalog of expert courses, Chessbook is a solid choice.
 If you care about YOUR games becoming YOUR corrections, ChessAtlas is built for that.

 Frequently asked questions